 - Place all the dry ingredients in your electric mixing bowl and mix well.
 Add the liquid ingredients and blend well.

-- Grease three 16-ounce wide-mouth canning jars and place ? of the batter in each.
+- Grease three 16-ounce wide-mouth canning jars.
+Divide the batter evenly between the three jars; they will be about 2/3 full to allow for expansion of the batter.
 Cover each with wax paper and then aluminum foil.
 Tie each with a bit of string so that the foil is sealed.

 - Cover the pot and bring it to a boil.
 Turn the heat down and simmer the cans for about 2-½ hours.
 Check the water level now and then as you may need to add more water.

-- Remove the jars from the stock pot and allow to cool 10 minutes on a cooling rack (affiliate link).
-Remove the aluminum foil cover, run a butter knife all around the inside of the jars, invert and shake out gently onto the cooling rack (affiliate link).
+- Remove the jars from the stock pot and allow to cool 10 minutes on a cooling rack.
+Remove the aluminum foil cover, run a butter knife all around the inside of the jars, invert and shake out gently onto the cooling rack.

 - Slice with a knife and serve hot topped with butter.
 Add a side of Boston Baked Beans and Hot Dogs or Sausages for a complete meal.